childmike22/first_repos_TEST/README.md

-# first_repos_TEST
+# READ ME
-This is just a trial repository - getting more comfortable with the platform
+First official commmit to Github - now on to the good stuff!